ARTS & CULTURE

 Local Artist - The Wood Wizard

-Local artist Doyle Howitt (above) had a special talent in working with wood (above: one-piece here at Trails & Rails Museum).
+Local artist Doyle Howitt (right) had a special talent in working with wood (one-piece here at Trails & Rails Museum).
 A special program from the Musem of Nebraska Art program on October 23, 2019, highlighted his career and the significance of his special craft:

 "Self-taught artist Doyle Howitt felt a connection with the energy and beauty of natural wood from an early age.
 His expert woodturning skills are a labor of love, working with brilliantly colored exotic wood in this manner is a process that involves years to complete one piece."